slavik0329/BetterAuction/SecurityAudit.md

         }
     }

+    // NOTE: 1.
+Highest bidder can top up their bid
+    // NOTE: 2.
+Non-highest bidder can top up their bid if the new total exceeds the
+    //          highest bid
+    // NOTE: 3.
+The new highest bid information is stored in the highestBid and highestBidder
+    //          variables
+    // NOTE: 4.
+The old highest bid information is stored in the pendingReturns mapping
+    // NOTE: 5.
+Bid updates that don't result in a new highest bid results in a throw
+    //
     // Update highest bid or top up previous bid function bidderUpdateBid() internal {
         if (msg.sender == highestBidder) {